Isidoro Montes de Oca

-He stood out for his courage in the siege of the Port of Acapulco in 1813, under the orders of General José María Morelos y Pavón.
-As well as in the Cuautla Site.
+He stood out for his courage in the siege of the Port of Acapulco in 1813, under the orders of General José María Morelos y Pavón, as well as in the Cuautla Site.
 He was present in the historical deed called Acatempan's embrace, between Iturbide and Vicente Guerrero.
 Near the end of the war he reached the rank of captain general.
-After the end of the Mexican war of independence, he obtained some positions in the government of the republic; standing out as senator of the State of Sonora.
-Later retiring of the public life and taking refuge in the town of Petatlán, Guerrero; where he dedicated himself to the administration of his property, as well as to the activities of cattle raising and agriculture.
-He spent his last days of life in that place, his remains are in the parish of Petatlán in whose town he died at the age of 58.
+After the end of the Mexican war of independence, he obtained some positions in the government of the republic, standing out as senator of the State of Sonora.
+Later he retired from public life and took refuge in the town of Petatlán, Guerrero, where he dedicated himself to the administration of his property, as well as to cattle raising and agriculture.
+He spent his last days of life in that place.
+His remains are in the parish of Petatlán in whose town he died at the age of 58.
 At the death of Vicente Guerrero, Juan Álvarez was the political heir. Álvarez began to direct the followers of President Vicente Guerrero sacrificed in 1831.
 Other minor caciques and military leaders, including General Isidro Montes de Oca, joined around Álvarez.

-According to Ricardo Pinzon, two Filipino soldiers — Francisco Mongoy and Isidoro Montes de Oca — were so distinguished in battle that they are regarded as folk heroes in Mexico.
+According to Ricardo Pinzon, two Philippine-born soldiers — Francisco Mongoy and Isidoro Montes de Oca — were so distinguished in battle that they are regarded as folk heroes in Mexico.
 General Vicente Guerrero later became the first president of Mexico of African descent.

 Around the 1930s, the municipality La Unión Guerrero adopted its current name, La Unión de Isidoro Montes de Oca, in honor of the insurgent captain.
 His remains rest in the municipal pantheon of Petatlán, Guerrero.